KSP-KOS/KOS/CONTRIBUTING.md

                * Click on the resulting link to go to that class's documentation page.
                * The Unity documentation for that class will start with some faint grey text at the top of the page that says, "Implemented in:", which tells you which DLL you need to reference to get code using that class to compile properly.

+        3. Make sure your installation of KSP has LinuxGuruGamer's ClivkThroughBlocker mod installed.  kOS now needs it in order to compile.
+After it is installed, create a reference for it in your kOS project's References like so:

+               * $KSP_INSTALL_DIR/GameData/00_ClickThroughBlocker/Plugins/ClickThroughBlocker.dll

-	3. If you do not have a copy of KSP locally, you may download dummy assemblies at https://github.com/KSP-KOS/KSP_LIB
+	4. If you do not have a copy of KSP locally, you may download dummy assemblies at https://github.com/KSP-KOS/KSP_LIB

 3. Make sure you are targeting this version of .Net:  ".Net 4.0 Framework".